GAEA: A Geolocation Aware Conversational Assistant: Abstract

 \section{Abstract}

-Image geolocalization, in which, traditionally, an AI model predicts the precise GPS coordinates of an image is a challenging task with many downstream applications.
-However, the user cannot utilize the model to further their knowledge other than the GPS coordinate; the model lacks an understanding of the location and the conversational ability to communicate with the user.
-In recent days, with tremendous progress of large multimodal models (LMMs)---proprietary and open-source---researchers have attempted to geolocalize images via LMMs.
-However, the issues remain unaddressed; beyond general tasks, for more specialized downstream tasks, one of which is geolocalization, LMMs struggle.
-In this work, we propose to solve this problem by introducing a conversational model \textnormal{\modelname} that can provide information regarding the location of an image, as required by a user.
+Image geolocalization, in which an AI model traditionally predicts the precise GPS coordinates of an image, is a challenging task with many downstream applications.
+However, the user cannot utilize the model to further their knowledge beyond the GPS coordinates; the model lacks an understanding of the location and the conversational ability to communicate with the user.
+In recent days, with the tremendous progress of large multimodal models (LMMs)---proprietary and open-source---researchers have attempted to geolocalize images via LMMs.
+However, the issues remain unaddressed; beyond general tasks, for more specialized downstream tasks, such as geolocalization, LMMs struggle.
+In this work, we propose solving this problem by introducing a conversational model, \textnormal{\modelname}, that provides information regarding the location of an image as the user requires.
 No large-scale dataset enabling the training of such a model exists.
-Thus we propose \textnormal{\datasetname}, a comprehensive dataset with 800K images and around 1.6M question-answer pairs constructed by leveraging OpenStreetMap~(OSM) attributes and geographical context clues.
-For quantitative evaluation, we propose a diverse benchmark, \textnormal{GAEA-Bench}, comprising 4K image-text pairs to evaluate conversational capabilities equipped with diverse question types.
-We consider 11 state-of-the-art open-source and proprietary LMMs and demonstrate that \textnormal{\modelname} significantly outperforms the best open-source model, LLaVA-OneVision by 25.69\% and the best proprietary model, GPT-4o by 8.28\%.
+Thus, we propose \textnormal{\datasetname}, a comprehensive dataset comprising over 800k images and approximately 1.4M question-answer pairs, constructed by leveraging OpenStreetMap (OSM) attributes and geographical context clues.
+For quantitative evaluation, we propose a diverse benchmark, \textnormal{GAEA-Bench}, comprising 3.5k image-text pairs to evaluate conversational capabilities equipped with diverse question types.
+We consider 11 state-of-the-art open-source and proprietary LMMs and demonstrate that \textnormal{\modelname} significantly outperforms the best open-source model, LLaVA-OneVision, by 18.2\% and the best proprietary model, GPT-4o, by 7.2\%.
 Our dataset, model and codes are available \href{https://ucf-crcv.github.io/GAEA/}{\textbf{https://ucf-crcv.github.io/GAEA.}}